 First, I don’t mean that you have to call yourself a minimalist, read books and watch documentaries about minimalism, or drastically change your life to make it the most minimal it can become.

-Second, I do mean that some of what minimalism stands for lines up with what God wants for each of our lives.
+Second, I mean that some of what minimalism stands for aligns with what God wants for each of our lives.
 Minimalism and the Christian life can be reconciled.
 They are compatible.

 God wants what is best for us, and he knows that materialism isn’t what’s best.